HorizonCode/linux-lutris-osu-rpc/README.md

 # Setup (Lutris)

   - Install osu!(Windows) on Lutris
-  - navigate into the wine osu! directory of the lutris prefix (e.g. `cd /home/%user%/Games/osu/drive_c/osu/`)
+  - navigate into the wine directory of the lutris prefix (e.g. `cd /home/%user%/Games/osu/`)

   - pull the script via wget into the lutris prefix:
     ```sh